hickory-dns/hickory-dns/README.md

 ## Testing

 Hickory DNS uses `just` for build workflow management.
 While running `cargo test` at the project root will work, this is not exhaustive.
 Install `just` with `cargo install just`.
+A few of the `just` recipes require [`cargo-workspaces`](https://github.com/pksunkara/cargo-workspaces) to be installed, a plugin to optimize the workflow around cargo workspaces.
+Install the plugin with `cargo install cargo-workspaces`.

 - Default tests